fbpx

 You are not acquiring an object.

-You are acquiring a private relationship with something that holds your own story.
+You are entering a private relationship with something that mirrors your own story.

-When I create for a collector, we are not simply engaging in a commission.
+When I create for a collector, we are not engaging in a typical commission process.

 The Rarest Collectors

-The ones who collect my work share something very specific.
+The people drawn to my work share something specific.

 They do not need to be convinced.